krautlabs/test/README.md

 ## Styles

 PyCheese uses the Pygments library which comes with a range of styles that can be selected with the `--style` options.
-The complete list can be found [here](https://pygments.org/styles/).
+The complete list with examples can be found [here](https://pygments.org/styles/).

 | Dark Style   | Light Style        |
 |--------------|--------------------|